Gautier30/iot-ReyVai/Renato/additionalThings/Participant Observer Field Diary/README.md

 ## Week 4

 I found that posting to Discord made things a bit confusing to read and discuss.
-The video played in fastspeed not so good.
+The video played in fast speed was not such a good idea.

 Share the finds verbally with group was better and faster.